Ireland's cheapest electricity supplier

 Cosy Homes Scheme

-Under this scheme, and in order to reduce energy waste, Energia provide:
+Under the Cosy Homes Scheme, and in order to reduce energy waste, Energia Ireland provides:

 - Boiler servicing.

 Energia Boiler Service

 For peace of mind and sheer practicality, arranging your Energia boiler service could also be a handy option.
 Your boiler must be serviced at least once a year to keep it in tip-top condition.